Do you wish to work with the Nigerian Navy? Are you willing to serve with the sea branch of the Nigerian Armed Forces? Then, this article is for you.

 The Statutory duty of the Officer is to plan and execute policies towards the highest attainment of National Security and operational competence of the Nigerian Navy.
 The current Chief of Naval Staff is Ibok Ekwe Ibas who was appointed on July 13, 2015, by President Muhammadu Buhari to succeeded Usman Oyibe Jibrin.

-What is the minimum years in the Navy?
+What is the minimum active duty of a Navy?

 The Navy will offer a two-year active duty enlistment, but they couple it with a two or four-year active (drilling) Navy Reserve commitment.
 The minimum active duty enlistment periods offered by the Air Force, Coast Guard, and Marine Corps is four years.